IPL 2024: KKR name Ghazanfar as replacement for Mujeeb; Maharaj joins RR as Prasidh’s replacement - www.lokmattimes.com

 At 15, Ghazanfar was the youngest player in the 2023 IPL player auction, where he went unsold in December 2022.
 He also played for Afghanistan in this year’s U19 World Cup in South Africa.
 Ghazanfar joins KKR for his base price of INR 20 lakh.

-On the other hand, Krishna recently underwent surgery on his left proximal quadriceps tendon and is currently recovering from it, thus ruling him out of this year’s Indian Premier League (IPL).
+On the other hand, Krishna recently underwent surgery on his left proximal quadriceps tendon and is currently recovering from it, thus ruling him out of this year’s IPL.
 His replacement Maharaj has played 27 T20Is, 44 ODIs and 50 Tests and has scalped 237 wickets in international cricket.

 Additionally, he has played 159 T20s, picking up 130 wickets and can chip in with some handy runs with the bat.
-As of now, Maharaj had been training with the Lucknow Super Giants (LSG) team in the ongoing competition.
-But RR have now brought him on board for his base price of INR 50 Lac.
+Till recently, the Durban-based Maharaj had been training with the Lucknow Super Giants (LSG) team in the ongoing competition.

+“Keshav (Maharaj) is a great addition to our squad with his quality and understanding of the game.
+He is hugely experienced and an outstanding individual off the field as well.
+His addition will further improve the depth and quality of our squad, and we look forward to having him contribute with his performances,” said Kumar Sangakkara, RR’s Director of Cricket.

+RR have now brought him on board for his base price of INR 50 lakh, making it Maharaj’s first-ever foray into the IPL.
+Maharaj has joined the team in Jaipur this evening, where RR is currently playing against Delhi Capitals in Jaipur, and he will be eligible for selection for the team's next match against Mumbai Indians at the Wankhede Stadium in Mumbai on April 1.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app